GEcaiIT/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Open response assessments allow instructors to assign questions that might not have definite answers, such as text responses or short essays.
-Students submit responses to questions, then each student and the student's peers compare the responses to rubrics that you create.
-In open response assessments with only a single prompt, you can also allow students to upload an image to accompany the text response.
+Students submit responses to questions, then each student and the student's peers compare the responses to a rubric that you create.
+You can also allow students to upload an image to accompany a text response.

 Open response assessments include peer assessments and self assessments.
 In peer assessments, students compare their peers' responses to a rubric that you